jalaaraj/jalaaraj.github.io/_pages/publications.md

 Work In Progress
 ------
-**Jad Al Aaraj**, Athina Markopoulou - Towards Opt-in Bystander Privacy on Camera-Enabled Devices
+**Jad Al Aaraj** and Athina Markopoulou - Towards Opt-in Bystander Privacy on Camera-Enabled Devices

-Conferences
+Published
 ------
 **Jad Al Aaraj** and Athina Markopoulou - <a href="https://doi.org/10.1145/3704413.3765296" target="_blank">BystandARIA: Enabling AR Bystander Privacy using LEDs.</a> In The Twenty-sixth International Symposium on Theory, Algorithmic Foundations, and Protocol Design for Mobile Networks and Mobile Computing (MobiHoc ’25), October 27–30, 2025, Houston, TX, USA.
 ACM, New York, NY, USA.